Hreinn Beck

-Hreinn Beck (born in Reykjavik, Iceland) is a film and television producer, academic and political activist who has advocated for reduced restrictions on copyright and patents.
+Hreinn Beck is a film and television producer, academic and political activist who has advocated for reduced restrictions on copyright and patents.

 Film and theatrical career

 In 1998 Beck started work in theatre and opened the production company Mystery Ísland in 2006 with Árni Filippusson and Davíð Óskar Ólafsson.
 Together they have produced feature films such as Sveitabrúðkaup (Country Wedding), Kóngavegur (King's Road) and Á annan veg (Either Way) which was later remade into an American version, Prince Avalanche by David Gordon Green featuring Paul Rudd and Emile Hirsch.